This is a small installable skill for turning X bookmarks into GitHub inbox work.

 The title is short:

-The description includes:
+The issue body includes:

 - Source marker